samagyasharma/verilog_project/README.md

 • **Basic	requirements**	for	pipelining	the	MIPS32	data	path:
-– We	should	be	able	to	start	a	new	instruction	every	clock	cycle.
+– We	should	be	able	tostart	a	new	instruction	every	clock	cycle.
 – Each	of	the	five	steps	mentioned	before	(IF,	ID,	EX,	MEM	and	WB) becomes	a	pipeline	stage.
 – Each	stage	must	finish	its	execution	within	one	clock	cycle.